Healthy Homes Assessment Wadestown

 Insulation Wadestown

-Underfloor and ceiling insulation is a requirement on all rental houses as of July 1st, 2019.
-Property managers and landlords must ensure that the insulation is in line with current quality.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space may require to be replaced or replaced.
+Underfloor and ceiling insulation is a requirement to all rental houses as of July 1st, 2019.
+All landlords and property managers are required to make sure the insulation meets the new quality.
+In some cases, current ceiling insulation, or the insulation of the subfloor space may need to be replaced or replaced.

-The "R" stands for thermal resistance and is a gauge of how well insulation withstands heat flow.
-The more R-value is higher, the better the insulation.
+The "R" signifies thermal resistance and is a measure of how well insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3